CBB752Spring2016/CBB752Spring2016.github.io/index.md

 2.4 Propose a tool that calls SNVs from pileup file, and generate the output in VCF format.

-2.5 Propose a tool that calculates differentially expressed genes from gtf file of gene expressions.
+2.5 Propose a tool that calculates differentially expressed genes from GCT file of gene expressions.

 2.6 Propose a tool that finds k-mer motif enrichment from a given nucleotide